albertofrizzera/VT-RSBS/README.md

 <br>
 </center>

+## Introduction
-This project aims at developing a platform for benchmarking your finetuned CLIP with the most popular satellite datasets.
+This project aims at developing a platform for benchmarking of vision-language models in the remote sensing scenario.

+### DISCLAIMER
+There is no restriction on the model type.
+The only requirement is that the model obey to three things:
+1. Provide a preprocess function to preprocess the images.
+2. Have an "encode_image" function, which takes a list of images and produces a list of embeddings.
+The images are supposed to be already preprocessed.
+3. Have a preprocess_text function to preprocess the text.
+4. Have an "encode_text" function, which takes a list of texts and produces a list of embeddings.
+The texts are supposed to be already preprocessed.

 ## Installation